 Founded 1894.
 Links Course

+The historic walled City of Derry is a real highlight and visitors should include a visit to the Walled City Brewery and one of the local walking tours of the city.
 Playing Royal Portrush & Portstewart provides the ideal opportunity to visit the famous Bushmills Distillery nearby, while you should also take in the imposing ruins of Dunluce Castle and the Carrick-a-Rede Rope Bridge.

 Belfast is another vibrant city, which offers much in terms of history, attractions, restaurants and excellent shopping.
 The recently opened Titanic Belfast tells the sad story of Titanic and is a wonderful experience that should be included if at all possible, while the Ulster Museum and Belfast City Hall are also well worth a visit if time allows.
 Travelling south from Belfast, your likely destination as a golfer is Newcastle, home to the world renowned golf links of Royal County Down.
 Highly recommended in this area are Castlewellan Forest Park and Tollymore Forest Park.
 Both locations offer stunning scenery and beautiful walks.